Brady new NFL leader in yards passing, Pats top Jets 27-13

 NOT SO CLOSE

-The previous five games between the teams at MetLife Stadium had all been decided by seven points or less - including a 26-20 overtime win by the Jets in coach Todd Bowles' first season.
+The previous five games between the teams at MetLife Stadium had all been decided by seven points or less - including a 26-20 overtime win by the Jets in Bowles' first season.

 GRONK'S BACK